djuliZP/djuli-documentation/ReportViewer/Units/Notation/main.md

-#### Reset the grid layout
+#### Notation

-By resetting the grid layout you will...
+Notation is used to annotate  the X-axis on your graph.

 Learn more in [ZP Academy](https://academy.zimmerpeacock.com/courses)